jianbinsitu/My-Project/README.md

 # My-Project
-Some of the project that I have work on.
+Sample code from projects that I have work on.